University of Florida Seeking Chief of Division of Hematology & Oncology

 - A distinguished record of research and scholarly achievement, extramural funding and experience in the development of clinical trials is preferred

 UF Health is the one of the Southeast’s most comprehensive academic health centers and the University of Florida is in the nation’s Top 10 public research universities.
-UF Health benefits from the relatively unique constellation of six health center colleges, nine centers and institutes, and a thousand bed hospital on a single campus.
+UF Health benefits from the unique constellation of six health colleges, nine centers and institutes, and a thousand bed hospital on a single University campus.
 UF Health Shands Hospital is ranked among the top-50 in six adult specialties and six pediatric specialties in U.S. News & World Report.